DevExpress/devextreme-documentation/concepts/05 Widgets/PieChart/15 Point Labels/00 Overview.md

 ---

 Point labels are not visible by default.
-To make them visible, assign **true** to the **label**.**visible** option.
+To make them visible, assign **true** to the **label**.**visible** property.
 With this configuration, point labels are displayed detached from their respective series points.
 You can make the connection between labels and points more evident by making label connectors visible.
-For this purpose, assign **true** to the **label**.[connector](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/label/connector '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/label/connector/').**visible** option.
+For this purpose, assign **true** to the **label**.[connector](/api-reference/20%20Data%20Visualization%20Widgets/dxPieChart/5%20Series%20Types/CommonPieChartSeries/label/connector '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/series/label/connector/').**visible** property.

 ---
 ##### jQuery